mount(8) - phpMan

 rw Mount the filesystem read-write.

 sync All I/O to the filesystem should be done synchronously.
-In case
+In the

-of media with limited number of write cycles (e.g. some flash
+case of media with a limited number of write cycles (e.g. some

 user Allow an ordinary user to mount the filesystem.
 The name of the

-mounting user is written to mtab so that he can unmount the
+mounting user is written to the mtab file (or to the private

 option implies the options noexec, nosuid, and nodev (unless